-LDN is most commonly being used for Chronic Fatigue, Multiple Sclerosis, Myelagic Encephalopathy, autoimmune thyroid diseases and various cancers.
+LDN is most commonly being used for Chronic Fatigue Syndrome, multiple sclerosis, myalgic encephalopathy, autoimmune thyroid diseases, and various cancers.
 Many autoimmune diseases seem to respond to LDN.

 Although consisting of exactly the same components, the two isomers appear to have different biological activity.

 The summary of 10 years of research is that LDN works because:

 Levo-Naltrexone is an antagonist for the opiate/endorphin receptors

 - This reduces the speed of unwanted cells growing.
 Dextro-Naltrexone is an antagonist for at least one, if not more immune cells

 - Antagonises “TLR,” suppressing cytokine modulated immune system

 - Antagonises TLR-mediated production of NF-kB – reducing inflammation, potentially downregulating oncogenes

 Taking Naltrexone in larger doses of 50-300mg seems to negate the immunomodulatory effect by overwhelming the receptors, so for the effect to work, the dose must be in the range of 0.5-10mg, usually maxing at 4.5mg in clinical experience.